 However, this covers you for up to 42 consecutive days of rentals.
 This optional coverage has no deductible, and is primary for damage or theft of your rental vehicle.
 It covers a wider variety of vehicles including luxury cars, SUVs, and pickup trucks.

-This card offers you 6% cash back on up to $6,000 spent each year at U.S. supermarkets, 3% cash back at U.S. gas stations, 3% cash back on transit, 6% cash back on select U.S. streaming subscriptions, and transit, and earn 1% cash back everywhere else.
+This card offers you 6% cash back on up to $6,000 spent each year at U.S. supermarkets (1% thereafter), 3% cash back at U.S. gas stations, 3% cash back on transit, 6% cash back on select U.S. streaming subscriptions, and earn 1% cash back on other eligible purchases.
 There’s a $95 annual fee (see Rates & Fees; terms apply) for this card.